Easysoft ODBC-ODBC Join Engine ODBC and SQL Conformance

 The following is a complete set of supported functions:

-ODBC Functions
+ODBC functions

-Conversion Functions
+Conversion functions

-Conditional Functions
+Conditional functions

 Literals

-DATE '1999-01-02', INTERVAL '10-2' YEAR TO MONTH
+DATE '2024-01-02', INTERVAL '10-2' YEAR TO MONTH

 ODBC

-{d '1999-01-02'}, {INTERVAL '10-2' YEAR TO MONTH}
+{d '2024-01-02'}, {INTERVAL '10-2' YEAR TO MONTH}

-Query optimization
+Query optimisation

-The WHERE clause of a query will be rewritten into a form that allows more efficient processing of data.
+The WHERE clause of a query will be rewritten into a form that allows for more efficient processing of data.

 For example, the query: